shaik1002/biggitlabbomb/doc/ci/runners/index.md

 ### Beta

 New images are released as beta.
-This allows us to gather feedback and address potential issues before general availability (GA).
+This allows us to gather feedback and address potential issues before general availablility (GA).
 Any jobs running on beta images are not covered by the service-level agreement.
 If you use beta images, you can provide feedback by creating an issue.